The Future of Antibiotics: A Revolutionary Discovery from Archaea!

 - Aug 15

 Using a deep-learning AI tool called APEX, researchers at the University of Pennsylvania scanned the proteins of 233 species of Archaea.
 These single-celled organisms aren’t bacteria, plants, animals, or fungi.
-They survive in extreme environments like scalding hot springs, deep-sea vents, and toxic salt flats, evolving unique biochemical defenses over billions of years.
+They survive in extreme environments like scalding hot springs, deep-sea vents, and toxic salt flats.
+Over billions of years, they have evolved unique biochemical defenses that could be the key to our future health!

-The AI identified 12,623 molecules with potential antimicrobial activity.
-These compounds, called archaeasins, appear to work differently from most known antibiotics.
+The AI identified 12,623 molecules with potential antimicrobial activity!
+These compounds, called archaeasins, work differently from most known antibiotics.
 Instead of attacking a bacterium’s outer defenses, they scramble its internal electrical signals, shutting the cell down from the inside.
+This innovative approach could be a game-changer in our fight against resistant bacteria!

 Read the study: M.D.T.
 Torres et al. Deep learning reveals antibiotics in the archaeal proteome.
 Nat Microbiol, published online August 12, 2025.